nasa/fprime/Ref/README.md

 F´ ships with a browser-based test ground system.
 This system is designed to help developers of F´ projects quickly test and work with F´ code without much overhead.
 This ground system can be run with the following commands.
 Please note: the Ref application's binary will also be run automatically.
-This allows for quick testing on Linux and Mac OSX.
+This allows for quick testing on Linux and macOS.
 Before running the GDS, make sure that you have built the Ref example.

 ```